trista-d/riffable/README.md

 Using the YoutTube API, display a video for a song & the song's chords.

-My first Python project, still in progress
+the original version of the project, started in Django